Loading...

 Sharing and Transferring Your Information

 We may share information about you across the Synpulse Group, and with some third parties who may process personal data on our behalf under appropriate contractual and security safeguards.
-For more information, please see below.
+For further information on Synpulse Group companies, please refer to the Legal Notice.
+For more information on data processing, please see below.

 We may transfer some information about you to countries outside the European Economic Area where Synpulse operates or where our approved service providers are located.
-When we do this, we will make sure your information remains adequately protected by applying appropriate transfer safeguards and guided by Synpulse’s Intra-Group Data Transfer Agreement.
-For more information, please see below.
+Where we do so, we apply appropriate transfer safeguards (including, where applicable, the International Data Transfer Frameworks and the Synpulse Intra-Group Data Transfer Agreement), as described below.

 Your Rights